NathanCheshire/StudentScraper/README.md

 ## StudentQueries.sql

-This is mostly a scratch pad for me for testing and debugging purposes.
+This is mostly a scratch pad for my testing and debugging purposes.

 ## Data/